LovelandHighRobotics1977/1977-Crescendo/README.md

 This is the known working code, should be used as a base.

 > [!WARNING]
-> This code WILL be overwritten at some point, and is subject to random-ass changes on a whim
+> This code WILL be overwritten at some point, and is subject to random changes on a whim
 > > IE: when I forget which branch I'm on

 ---